evodify/genotype-files-manipulations/README.md

 ##

-[FastaToPhylip.py](FastaToPhylip.py) converts FASTA to PHYLIP.

-[FastaToTab.py](FastaToTab.py)  converts FASTA to tab-delimited file with columns: Chr, Pos, REF.

-[assessNs.py](assessNs.py) calculates missing data (Ns) per position/sample and visualize the results.
+[assessNs_in_callsTab.py](assessNs_in_callsTab.py) calculates missing data (Ns) per position/sample and visualize the results.

 [calculateNsPerWindow.py](calculateNsPerWindow.py) calculates number of positions with missing data (Ns) using the sliding window approach.

 [calls.py](calls.py) is a custom python module.
-It is a dependecy for the most of the scripts listed here.
+It is a dependency for the most of the scripts listed here.

 [calls_to_ped_map.py](calls_to_ped_map.py) converts genotype calls file to ped and map files suitable for [PLINK](http://zzz.bwh.harvard.edu/plink/).